A Witness of Waxwings, Cultured Llama Publishing, 2017. Longlisted for the Saboteur Awards - short story collection, 2018.

-Featured in A Restricted View from Under the Hedge issue 1 from Hedgehog Press
+Revealing the Odour of Earth was featured in A Restricted View from Under the Hedge issue 1 from Hedgehog Press

 My 'Noon Son' poem was read at The Solstice Shorts Festival: Noon - on December 21st 2018 at two locations: London, by actor Grace Cookey-Gam; and at Carlisle.

 My 'Crow Haibun' was read at The Solstice Shorts Festival: Dusk - on December 21st 2017 at three locations: Aberdeen, Carlisle, and Rossendale where my poem was read by actor Tom Bell.

 Anthologies - my poetry and short stories are included in the following:

 Soul Feathers Macmillan Anthology, Indigo Dreams Publishing (2012),